faiyaz103/Competitive-Programming/Miscellaneous/README.md

 ```

 # Modulus of Negative Numbers
-### When Dividend is negative and Divisor is positive
 1. Truncated division: In C/C++, truncate division is used to determine the remainder.
 ```cpp
 #include<bits/stdc++.h>